Theoroshia/azure-ad/README.md

 <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/1596195/275513957-66a56bad-a044-459a-91c9-57b66d766549.png" width="75%" height="75%"></img>
 </p>
 <p>
 We do a similar process to add a regular user, named John Doe, and give them User privileges.
+Our next step is to link the client installation to the newly created domain controller.
+First, we login to our Windows 10 virtual machine.
 </p>